 The National Transportation Safety Board (NTSB) is investigating the plane crash with the help of the Federal Aviation Administration (FAA) and the Macoupin County Sheriff’s Office.
 The NTSB has not yet released its preliminary report of the crash, but the Macoupin County Sheriff’s Office said it wasn’t weather-related.
 According to the Post-Dispatch, the weather at the time of the plane crash was sunny and in the 70s.

-Currently there are no reports of Mr. Sweers issuing a mayday call.
-Several people witnessed the plane crash and said the aircraft was making some sort of noise, Macoupin County Sheriff Shawn Kahl told the Post-Dispatch.
+Currently, there are no reports of Mr. Sweers issuing a mayday call.
+Several people witnessed the plane crash and said the aircraft was making some noise, Macoupin County Sheriff Shawn Kahl told the Post-Dispatch.

 Beasley Allen lawyer Mike Andrews focuses much of his practice on aviation litigation and currently represents families of Ethiopian Airlines flight 302 victims involving the Boeing 737 MAX aircraft.
-In addition to his Ethiopian Airlines crash clients, Mike has represented people seriously injured in a variety of aviation crashes, and the families of those killed in both civilian and military airplane crashes and helicopter crashes.
+In addition to his Ethiopian Airlines crash clients, Mike has represented people seriously injured in various aviation crashes and the families of those killed in both civilian and military airplane crashes and helicopter crashes.